emmatz-pattersonvf/notes/README.md

 In a more concise form:
 "Write code today that you won't hate tomorrow; clarity and maintainability are key virtues of a programmer's craft."

+# 2024-02-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for clarity and conciseness.
+Write code that is easy to read, understand, and maintain.
+Avoid unnecessary complexity; it often leads to bugs and maintenance nightmares.
+Remember, you're not just writing code for the computer to execute but also for fellow humans to comprehend and collaborate on."

+In practical terms, this means choosing clear names for variables and functions, breaking down complex problems into smaller, manageable modules, and following established design patterns and principles.
+It's about being deliberate in your architecture and continuously refactoring to keep your codebase clean and efficient.
+And never underestimate the power of good documentation!